law-01

 FASPE draws on a large pool of applicants, whose diverse background and interests enrich discussions both inside and outside the seminar room.
 Design and Technology Fellows will travel with the Business and Law Fellows, allowing them to broaden their understanding of the role of professionals over shared meals, activities, and in interdisciplinary seminars.
 FASPE Fellowships are fully funded so that financial ability does not affect participation.

-FASPE Design and Technology applicants must be actively pursuing a career in architecture, design, computer science, data science, engineering, or any related professions.
-Applicants must fit into one of the following two categories: 1) be enrolled in a graduate program in design, architecture, landscape architecture, urban planning, computer science, statistics and applied math, electrical engineering, or a program in a closely related field at the time of their application, or 2) be working in a related field, with an undergraduate degree earned no earlier than May 2019 or a graduate degree no earlier than May 2021.
+FASPE defines these professionals as those who “build things.”
+Thus, Design & Technology applicants must be actively pursuing a career in architecture, design, computer science, data science, artificial intelligence, engineering, or any related or adjacent field.
+FASPE seeks applicants who fit into one of the following categories: 1) are enrolled in a graduate program in design, architecture, landscape architecture, urban planning, computer science, artificial intelligence, statistics and applied math, electrical engineering, or a program in a related field at the time of their application; OR 2) have completed an undergraduate degree and be working in a related field,.
+OR 3) have completed a graduate degree and are working in a related field.

 FASPE Design and Technology Fellows will examine topics such as: